facebook-devc-latam/fb-login-account-kit-demo/README.md

+# Facebook Login + Account Kit using the JavaScript SDK and Graph API

+*Disclaimer: This is a working progress demo being developed by the global Facebook Developer Circles leads LATAM.
+The main focus here is prototype with actual code to learn all caveats about Facebook Login and Account Kit API for a better understanding.
+This material will be used in the new workshops Facebook Developer Circles is promoting across communities.*

 # Demo
 This repository contains the prototype demo exploring the Login and Account Kit API.
 You can test it by running the HTML index in your local server.